James Hylton

 James Harvey Hylton (August 26, 1934 – April 28, 2018) was an American stock car racing driver.
 He was a two-time winner in NASCAR Winston Cup Series competition and was a long-time competitor in the ARCA Racing Series.
 Hylton finished second in points in NASCAR's top series three times.
 He holds the record for highest points finish by a rookie.

-Although Hylton had only two wins at the Cup level, he collected 140 top 5s and 301 top 10s in 601 races.
+Although Hylton had only two wins at the Cup level, he collected 140 top-fives and 301 top-tens in 601 races.
 Hylton was in the championship hunt several times in the 1960s and 1970s, finishing second in points in 1966, 1967, and 1971.
-Hylton also holds the record as the oldest driver to finish a race in NASCAR's top 3 series when he raced at Daytona in the Xfinity Series (then the Nationwide Series), in 2008 at the age of 73.
+Hylton also holds the record as the oldest driver to finish a race in NASCAR's top three series when he raced at Daytona in the Xfinity Series (then the Nationwide Series), in 2008 at the age of 73.

 Early life

-Hylton was born on August 26, 1934 to a Roanoke, Virginia family farm; he was one of thirteen children.
+Hylton was born on August 26, 1934, to a Roanoke, Virginia family farm; he was one of thirteen children.
 Hylton's early years centered primarily around farming but he soon found himself immersed in the world of stock car auto racing.